-- Cephalexin is an antibiotic that is used to treat infections caused by susceptible bacteria.
+- Cephalexin is an antibiotic that may be used to treat infections caused by susceptible bacteria.

 - Cephalexin belongs to the class of antibiotics known as cephalosporins.
 Cephalexin is a first-generation cephalosporin and is mainly effective against gram-positive bacteria.

 - Treats a wide range of infections such as those occurring in the respiratory tract, ear, genitourinary area, bone, or on the skin.

-- Cephalexin has excellent activity against gram-positive staphylococci and streptococci bacteria, including susceptible isolates of Staphylococcus aureus, Streptococcus pneumoniae, S. pyrogens, Haemophilus influenzae, Klebsiella pnumoniae, Moraxella catarrhalis, and Proteus mirabilis.
+- Cephalexin has excellent activity against gram-positive staphylococci and streptococci bacteria, including susceptible isolates of Staphylococcus aureus, Streptococcus pneumoniae, S. pyrogens, Haemophilus influenzae, Klebsiella pneumoniae, Moraxella catarrhalis, and Proteus mirabilis.

 - May be given twice daily.